facebook/relay/docs/modern/Introduction.md

 ## Comparing Relay Classic and Relay Modern

 Relay Modern enables a variety of new features.
 Some are available via the Compat API, while others require upgrading fully to the Modern runtime.
 See [what's new in Relay Modern](./new-in-relay-modern.html) for more details.

+## React Native

+Note that on Android, Relay Modern may not run properly because of an outstanding core-js issue.
+[This polyfill](https://github.com/facebook/relay/issues/1704#issuecomment-297982006) is a workaround until this issue is fixed.